Ahum. Here it comes.

 Being remote-first means we favor asynchronous communication.
 We don’t shy away from chatting in Slack, but the important decisions or discussions are done in Gitlab issues, over email, or in our wiki, so there’s a written, persisted record.
 We’re mindful of maintaining long chunks of focussed time, which means we avoid @-mentions or PMs on Slack, and other triggers and interrupts.
 We encourage using Slack’s DnD function, especially when you’re not working!

 We’d be really happy to welcome you in our #engineering channel, but it’s not just virtual: we make sure we regularly get to see each other in real life too.
-Twice a year we fly the whole engineering team together to a different location in Europe, and at least once a year we join up with the rest of the company so we can spend some time together with the other departments.
+Twice a year we fly the whole engineering team together to a different location in Europe, and at least once a year we join up with the rest of the company so we can get to know some the people in the other departments.
+Well, that was the case pre-covid, and we’d love to get back to that asap.
+Meanwhile we’ve replaced those retreats with virtual variants where we’ll have workshops, do security challenges and play the occasional round of among us.

-Our stack is Vue.js and vanilla JS with a sprinkling of jQuery on the frontend and an up-to-date Rails monolith on the backend.
+We use Vue.js, vanilla JS and a bit of jQuery for the interactive parts of our application, and an up-to-date Rails monolith for the backend.
+Rails renders the html for the less interactive parts of the application.
 We use PostgreSQL and Redis for persistence and caching, and everything is running on a Kubernetes cluster in Google Cloud.
 Our daily tools include GitLab, Quip and Slack, with Zoom as our remote conferencing tool of choice.

 No code gets deployed without a code-review by a peer and testing is a must.
 Our pipeline automates deployment when the suite is green, and deploys happen dozens of times a day.
 Each team is currently doing Kanban, but they’re free to follow whatever process suits them best.
-There are regular retros held to work towards continuous improvement.
+We regularly hold retrospectives to work towards continuous improvement.

-Software for accountants is not considered to be very exciting, but we have our fair share of technical challenges.
-To give you a sense of scale: our database exceeds 10TB*, and our largest table has crossed the 10 billion row mark a long while back.
+Software for accountants is not considered to be very exciting, but we have our fair share of interesting challenges.
+To give you a sense of scale: our database exceeds 10TB, and our largest table crossed the 10 billion row mark.
 We interface with more than 30 different external APIs, and provide third parties an API of our own.

 - You’re up for mentoring coworkers and can give in-depth, productive feedback during code reviews.
 While you appreciate the small stuff, you recognize bikeshedding and can avoid its pitfalls.